AgentMC/Sao18/Translate/En/PR-III-01.md

 _— Anyway, the gate of the different world "Real World" opens again.
 — At that time, huge change will be brought to the two worlds._

-Although it is a story that Suteica can not actually feel about, it is said that an era will come when the surroundings of the underworld itself are uncertain after the gate of another world has opened.
+Although it is a story that Stika can not actually feel about, it is said that an era will come when the surroundings of the underworld itself are uncertain after the gate of another world has opened.
 In addition to hoping for reconciliation and fraternity, if we not continue to refine our pride and power to penetrate our independence, humans, giants, goblins, orks and ogre human beings — the entire human family — will be hit by a tragedy that exceeds the "great world war" two hundred years ago.

-But Suteica is not afraid.
+But Stika is not afraid.

 _Whatever world you go to, what era will come, let me fight wonderfully if there are wings of machine dragons.
 Because I am a member of a glorious machine integrity squad with a tradition that goes continue from the era of Genesis far away._